Thinking about visiting the beautiful Porto Santo Island by ferry?

 Porto Santo Line with the Lobo Marinho ferry

 On most days, the ferry leaves Funchal at 08:00 in the morning and it departs Porto Santo back to Funchal at 19:00.
 There are, however, exceptions.
 In the summer months, there are two ferries around the weekends and the departure hours are different.
-Please consult the official schedule [HERE]
+Please consult the official timetables.

 If you are reading this, you are probably a tourist, and a discounted rate for local residents does not apply to you.
 Always choose prices marked with “SEM desconto” which means “without discount”.

 A tourist class, adult, round trip ticket costs EUR 64,36 in the high season (April to September) and EUR 52,62 in the remaining months.
 Child ticket (5-11 years) costs EUR 32,18 and EUR 26,30 respectively.
 Children younger than 4 travel free of charge.

-If you are thinking about taking your car, you will need to pay a bit.
-There are different packages and the price differs per month and the number of passengers.
+If you are thinking about taking your car/motorcycle/quad, there are different packages and the price differs depending on the month & number of passengers.

 During our first (ever) trip with the ferry in 2019, we learned a valuable lesson – sometimes you are better off buying a first-class ticket.
 Keep reading if you would like to know why.

 Yes, pets are allowed on the Porto Santo Line, but they must be transported in a specific area reserved for this purpose or, in case you travel by car, inside the vehicle.
 They can not be taken with you to the main passengers’ desks.